Fiat S.p.A.: Gianni Agnelli

 Despite offering a relatively competitive range of cars, Fiat was not immune from the financial pressures that the auto industry confronted following the 1973 oil price shock.
 Towards the end of 1976 it was announced that the Libyan government was to take a 9.6% shareholding in the company in return for a capital injection worth an equivalent of £250 million.
 The size of the Libyan investment is apparent when it is compared to the £310 million IMF loan that the Italian government was trying to negotiate at the time.
 Other aspects of the Libyan agreement included the construction of a truck and bus plant at Tripoli.
 Chairman Agnelli candidly described the deal as "a classic petro-money recycling operation which will strengthen the Italian reserves, provide Fiat with fresh capital and give the group greater tranquility in which to carry out its investment programmes".
 Equally noteworthy was the fact that despite the dilutive effect of the Libyan investment on existing shareholders, the company's largest shareholder, the Agnelli family, retained a 30% stake in the recapitalised business.

-In 1979, the company became a holding company when it spun off its various businesses into autonomous companies, one of them being Fiat Auto.
+In 1979 the company became a holding company when it spun off its various businesses into autonomous companies, one of them being Fiat Auto S.p.A.
+Vittorio Ghidella was named CEO.
 That same year, sales reached an all-time high in the US, corresponding to the Iranian Oil Crisis.
 However, when gas prices fell again after 1981, Americans began purchasing sport utility vehicles, minivans, and pickup trucks in larger numbers (marking a departure from their past preference for large cars).
 Also, Japanese automakers had been taking an ever-larger share of the car market, increasing at more than half a percent a year.
 Consequently, in 1984, Fiat and Lancia withdrew from the United States market.
 In 1989, it did the same in the Australian market, although it remained in New Zealand.

-In 1986, Fiat acquired Alfa Romeo from the Italian government.
+In 1986 Fiat acquired Alfa Romeo from the Italian government.
 Also, in 1986 15% of Fiat company stock was still owned by Libya, an investment dating back to the mid-seventies.
 US foreign policy under President Reagan's administration canceled a Pentagon contract to produce earth movers with Fiat and pressured the company into brokering a buyout of the Libyan investment.
 In 1992, two top corporate officials in the Fiat Group were arrested for political corruption.
 A year later, Fiat acquired Maserati.
 In 1995 Alfa Romeo exited the US market.
 Maserati re-entered the US market under Fiat in 2002.
 Since then, Maserati sales there have been increasing briskly.